chuntington/webpack-boilerplate/README.md

 NODE_ENV=production
 ```

-Build your project once, or build on save:
+In the terminal, build the project once, or build on save:

 ```shell
 > npm run build